 Full of hearty veggies, sweet apples, and plenty of spice, this roasted butternut squash and carrot soup is the best quick and easy fall soup recipe!
-Made from scratch, it features a host of fresh produce and is topped off with coconut milk for a creamy, velvety texture and warm, comforting flavour you’ll love.
-Whip up a big batch to enjoy throughout the week! {Vegan & Gluten-Free}
+It’s naturally sweet with a velvety creaminess from the roasted veggies and coconut milk.
+The perfect warm and cozy soup! {Vegan & Gluten-Free}

 Table of Contents

-Carrot and Butternut Squash Soup with Coconut Milk
+Best Butternut Squash Carrot Soup with Coconut Milk and Apple

-For more hearty and filling soup recipes, check out my Sweet Potato Coconut Soup and Instant Pot Butternut Squash Soup!
+For more hearty and filling soup recipes, check out my Sweet Potato Coconut Soup, Healthy Crockpot Potato Soup and Instant Pot Butternut Squash Soup!

-How to Make Carrot and Butternut Squash Soup – Step by Step
+How to Make Roasted Carrot and Butternut Squash Soup

-- Step 1 – Arrange the butternut squash, carrots, onion, and garlic on a non-stick baking sheet in a single layer, drizzle oil on top, and toss until they are well coated.
+- Step 1 – Arrange the butternut squash, carrots, onion, and garlic on a large baking sheet (either non-stick or lined with parchment paper) in a single layer, drizzle oil on top, and toss until they are well coated.

 - Step 2 – Roast the veggies at 375 degrees F for 40-45 minutes or until they are tender, flipping halfway through.